laozhanga/website/zhb-iredmail-docs/en_US/installation/0-install.iredmail.on.freebsd.with.jail.md

 ```
 # File: /etc/resolv.conf
-nameserver 172.16.122.2
+nameserver 172.16.244.2
 ```

 * In Jail, install binary package `bash-static`, it's required by iRedMail.

 ```
+# -- For FreeBSD 9 or earlier releases --
 # pkg_add -r bash-static

+# -- For FreeBSD 10 or later releases --
+# pkg install bash-static
 ```

 ## Start iRedMail installer

-> For Chinese users: Our domain name "iredmail.org" is blocked in China mainland since Jun 04, 2011, please replace all 'iredmail.org' by its IP address "106.187.51.47" (without quotes) in /root/iRedMail-x.y.z/pkgs/get_all.sh BEFORE executing "iRedMail.sh".
-This is a Linode VPS hosted in Tokyo, Japan.

-It's now ready to start iRedMail installer inside Jail, it will ask you several simple questions, that's all steps to setup a full-featured mail server.
+It's now ready to start iRedMail installer inside Jail, it will ask you several simple questions, that's all required to setup a full-featured mail server.

 ```
 # bash          # <- start bash shell, REQUIRED
 # cd /root/iRedMail/
-# LOCAL_ADDRESS='172.16.122.244' bash iRedMail.sh
+# LOCAL_ADDRESS='172.16.244.254' bash iRedMail.sh
 ```

+!!! note "Note to Chinese users"

+    Our domain name `iredmail.org` has been blocked in mainland China for years (since Jun 04, 2011), please run command below to finish the
+    installation:

+    `IREDMAIL_MIRROR='http://42.159.241.31' bash iRedMail.sh`

 ## Screenshots of installation: